althea-net/rita-firmware/README.md

 whatever device on the mesh is connected with the WAN port and see if it has a `wg_exit` interface and connectivity.

-As of this writing the graphical user interface can be accessed at `http://192.168.10.1/althea` and will give you four options: Neighbors, Router Settings, Network, and Payments.

-- Router Settings is probably the best place to start by changing the SSID and Passphrase defaults to something more suitable to your network setup.
-The Advanced Settings section is still under development and is only a placeholder at this time.

-- Network will present to you a list of Exit Nodes to register with.
-The Althea Mesh network uses secure tunnelling to keep traffic private and these nodes are where your traffic will exit.
-It is best to choose a node near your physical location.
-In order to register for an Exit Node you must enter a valid email address.
-A confirmation code will be sent to the email provided.
-Input the code into the registration field when asked.
-After confirmation you should see the list sort itself with your active exit at the top of the list.
-Nodes with a connection to the server will have green bars next to their name.

-- Neighbors has a list of other devices on the network.
-The current page has no settings to change, but is purely informative.

-- Payments page is under development and has no settings to change.
-Eventually, this will be the portal to adjust all payment metrics on the Althea Mesh network.
-The current network does not transfer payments or have any bandwidth costs associated with connectivity.

 ### The meshing, how does that work?

-Babel, and by extension Althea works by building a L3 network out of L2 links, 'mesh ports' on your router will have any link plugged into them searched for peers and connections made.
+Babel, and by extension Althea works by building a L3 network out of L2 links, 'mesh ports' on your router will have any link plugged into them search for peers and connect.
 For example if you simply use an ethernet cable to link the mesh ports of a set of routers they will connect to each other and pass connections between each other.

 In a real network point to point wireless links will be used.
-You can find instructions on how to both select radios and set htem up in [the Althea network getting started guide](https://docs.google.com/document/d/1TeFIUjqG1I4DYxRrkpxk4yEUQoxhIVxkccYWwT5VQD8/edit)
+You can find instructions on how to both select radios and set them up in [the Althea network getting started guide](https://docs.google.com/document/d/1TeFIUjqG1I4DYxRrkpxk4yEUQoxhIVxkccYWwT5VQD8/edit)

 While point to point links are insurmountably superior to meshing with the built in device radios there may be some situations where you may want to do that for a hop or two to reduce the number of point to point links or otherwise make life easier.
-In that case you'll need to build a firmware with the flag `mesh_wifi=true` you can pass it with `-e` to the firmware builder or set it in a management profile.
+In that case you'll need to access the Router Settings page at `http://192.168.10.1/althea` and select advanced settings.
+Checkmark 'Enable Mesh Over Wifi', close the modal, and save your work.

-We may switch the nightly firmwares to meshing on built in wifi if there's a larget demand for that.
+We may switch the nightly firmwares to meshing on built in wifi if there's a larger demand for that.